orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-email.md

   - `accesskey`: The access key for authentication.
   - `secretaccesskey`: The secret access key for authentication.

 No default S3 configuration is provided.
 You must define at least one S3 configuration to use the `s3-store` parameter.

-### Example S3 configuration
+For instance, your S3 configuration properties could look as follows.

 ```xml
 <property as="xs:string"  name="oxf.fr.s3.default.endpoint"        value="s3.amazonaws.com"/>